dojo/docs/AnotherPage.rst

 .. cv-compound::

+---- /!\ '''Edit conflict - other version:''' ----
   The html snippet simply defines the markup of your code.
 Dojo will then parse the dom nodes and create the widgets programatically.
   Usually the lifecycle goes as follows

+---- /!\ '''Edit conflict - your version:''' ----
+  The html snippet simply defines the markup of your code.
+Dojo will then parse the dom nodes and create the widgets programatically.
+Usually the lifecycle goes as follows

+---- /!\ '''End of edit conflict''' ----
     * Programmatic code generation
     * Dom manipulation